CTCycle/XREPORT-radiological-reports-generator/README.md

 **Setup and Maintenance:** you can run *setup_and_maintenance.bat* to start the external tools for maintenance with the following options:

 - **Run installation:** run the application installer for Windows
-- **Enable root path imports:** refresh root path imports if the main folder has been moved or renamed

 - **Update project:** check for updates from Github
 - **Remove logs:** remove all logs file from *resources/logs*